LuisitoRady/Link/README.md

 ### Compiling and executing

-Possibly the Link executable will not execute correctly if you clone or download the repository so you need to compile the ***MyScene.cpp*** file with this command:
+Possibly the Link executable will not execute correctly if you clone or download the repository so you need to compile the ***MyScene.cpp*** file with this command in the terminal inside the ***Link*** folder:

 `g++ -o Link MyScene.cpp -framework GLUT -framework OpenGL`